inclusive-design/guide.inclusivedesign.ca/README.md

 ```
 5. Confirm everything is set up properly by opening `http://localhost:9778/` in a web browser.

+# Building Docker image

+You can serve the website from a [Docker](https://docs.docker.com/get-docker) container.

+Once you have Docker installed, run the following commands to build a Docker image and start a container:

+* Build the image: `docker build -t guide .`
+* Run the container: `docker run --name guide -p 8000:80 guide`

+The website will be available at [http://localhost:8000](http://localhost:8000)

+If you make changes to the website, repeat the steps to build the image and start a new container.

 # Modifying Content

 If you wish to edit or modify the design guides content, you will find the content located in the `./src/documents/` directory.
 Each category is located in its own sub-directory.